-- Learn the diverse ways in which Animal Assisted Activities can be incorporated into health care and education settings. - View animal assisted activities from the perspective of the client, of using AAA/T/E. Rehabilitation
+- Learn the diverse ways in which Animal Assisted Activities can be incorporated into health care and education settings. - View animal assisted activities from the perspective of the client, handler, and animal. - Build the components of a safe and effective AAA/T/E program. participate in an AAA/T/E program. cerns of using AAA/T/E. - Acquire the skills necessary to • Understand the benefits and con-